moretrim/victoria2-troubleshooting/README.markdown

 </aside>

-Possible causes:
+Possible causes & some fixes:

+- **(Partially confirmed)** The device or filesystem where the user files are expected to live has no available storage left.
+The game is known to crash in some cases rather than tell the user what is happening.
+You will have to free up some space.
 - You may have unusual ownership/permissions set for either your game files or your user file parent folders.
 (This can be the case if you are only able to start e.g. Steam or your games in admin mode.)
 This should only happen if you went out of your way to set it up so, and power users should figure out on their own how to fix this.
 - There are ways to use a custom location for your user files.
-Once again this is more of a power user situation that shouldn’t happen on its own.
+Once again this is more of a power user situation that shouldn’t happen on its own, and that will not be covered here.

-Strictly speaking this isn’t an issue as the game can technically work without user files.
-However you do need a place to put e.g. your settings and saves, so the topic has to be mentioned even when some of it is outside the scope of this guide.

-The real purpose of this section is twofold.
-First, some sections need to talk about user files and will thus refer to this section.

-Second, the `logs` folder inside the user file structure is also where the game stores logging information.
+From this point on, subsequent sections will assume that the user file structure is set up and functional.
+In particular, the `logs` folder inside the user files is also where the game stores logging information.
 (Starting the game with a mod enabled may result in information being stored in `<mod-path>/logs` instead.)
 This can be useful for figuring out what goes wrong with the game.

 The game displays incorrectly